District title helps relieve Pierce's stress

 “Burlington focused in more on Cade today,’’ Pierce said, “but he didn’t get frustrated.
 He didn’t force things.
 He let things develop.
 He still got 10 points and he made things happen for his teammates.
 That was good to see.’’

-"That was a really long two weeks because he is such an important part of what we do,'' Pierce said.
+“That was a really long two weeks because he is such an important part of what we do.”

 “He’s made a big difference,’’ Pierce said.
 “He is a winner.’’